 The problem with IBS is not just the awful IBS symptoms.
 It’s that feeling that you’ll never be free of it, no matter what you do.

-You start believing that “Currently, there’s no cure for IBS…”
+You start believing what you read on authority websites that say “Currently, there’s no cure for IBS…”

 Even though you have heard of people who have done this, you start to doubt, and no longer trust yourself.